 Elizabeth has been playing the piano since she first climbed onto the bench of her family’s beloved upright on a cold winter day in 1994.
 Lessons followed lessons, and one day, her piano teacher—also a church organist—allowed her to take her Alfred piano book over to the organ as an experiment.
 That “experiment” turned into years of sacred music study, culminating in a Bachelor of Choral Music Education degree from Indiana University in 2012.
 Prior to moving to Southwest Michigan, Elizabeth taught K-12 choir and general music in Logansport, Indiana and Nashville, Tennessee.

 Elizabeth lives in Kalamazoo with her husband Charlie, an instructor at Western Michigan University, and their three beloved shelter pets.
 She recently earned a bachelor’s degree in biomedical sciences from WMU and she plans to attend medical school.
 In her free time, she enjoys running, yoga, travel, attending country music concerts, and improving her guitar skills.

 Ann began as the FPC office administrator in June, 2008.
 Prior to working at FPC she was employed as a legal secretary for 15 years and also taught Adult Education.

 When Ann is not at church she enjoys spending time with her adorable, mischievous dog, Kaeko.
 She also spends as much time as possible spoiling her great niece and great nephews.

-Louise began as the church’s bookkeeper in September of 2010 and took over responsibilities as the Financial Coordinator and FPC Office Administrator in June of 2011.
+Louise began as the church’s bookkeeper in September of 2010 and took over responsibilities as the Financial Coordinator in June of 2011.
 Prior to working at KFPC she retired from IKON Office Solutions, formerly DeGroot Office Technology, where she was held a variety of positions in the finance department.

 Louise and her husband Clare have four children who have blessed them with nine grandchildren and 10 great-grandchildren.
 When she is not at church she enjoys reading, cooking, and spending time with her family.